Extraordinary Variations of the Human Mind: Lessons for Anthropogeny

 Co-sponsored by the Center for Academic Research and Training in Anthropogeny (CARTA) and the Kavli Institute for Brain and Mind (KIBM)

-The human mind is one of the features that make our species unusual, and any narrative of our origins must include explanations for how our mental facilities were generated by genetic and cultural evolutionary processes.
+The human mind is one of the features that makes our species unusual, and any narrative of our origins must include explanations for how our mental facilities were generated by genetic and cultural evolutionary processes.
 Comparative studies with the minds of other species and direct studies of how the typical human brain creates the mind are valuable approaches.
 However, many useful clues can also be gleaned from studying extraordinary variations of the human mind.
-This Symposium brings together experts who have pursued in-depth explorations of some of these variations.
+This symposium brings together experts who have pursued in-depth explorations of some of these variations.

 Media for each talk can be played by clicking on icons in the "Media" column, or by clicking on the individual talk titles below and then the attachment file at the bottom of the page.

 - Gifts: We invite you to partner with us in CARTA’s quest to explore and explain the human phenomenon.
 CARTA connects us all – scientists and philosophers, students and teachers, people with questions and others with answers.
 The global CARTA community grows with each lecture that is experienced and passed forward via FREE access to UCSD-TV broadcasts and archived videos on multiple websites.
 Please email firstname.lastname@example.org for support opportunities, which have been modified due to the virtual format.
 Your gift to the CARTA Symposium Fund enables these valuable resources to remain free for everyone to attend and access online.